Merge XLSX Files Online (Excel 2007 and later)

 Yes.
 The merge process runs in your browser, so spreadsheet contents are not uploaded to our servers by the tool.

 Yes.
-You can merge CSV and Excel formats together, including XLSX, XLS, XLSM, and XLSB, then export the result as XLSX or CSV.
+You can merge CSV and Excel formats together, including XLSX, XLS, XLSM, XLSB, and ODS, then export the result as XLSX or CSV.

 Choose Append Rows for one combined table, Preserve Sheets to keep each sheet as separate tabs, and Side-by-Side Columns when you need file data aligned next to each other for comparison.